 NAD+ normally regulates hundreds of other chemical reactions within the cell.
 When genetic mutations disrupt complex I proteins and the metabolic conversion of NADH to NAD+, patients may suffer often-severe energy shortages in the heart, brain, eyes, muscles and many other parts of the body.

+Green areas in a mutant worm show areas of biological stress from defective mitochondria.
 In the current study, Falk and colleagues studied microscopic worms with mutations that disrupt their mitochondria and make them a useful laboratory model for investigating mitochondrial disease.
 Using these nematodes, called Caenorhabditis elegans, Falk’s research laboratory has done extensive studies to understand mitochondrial disease and potential therapies.

 The researchers tested a series of drugs currently used to treat patients with diabetes or lipid disorders.
 One drug, nicotinic acid, is a form of niacin (vitamin B3) that has been used for decades to treat patients who have high triglycerides in their blood.